ReLambda/k8s-101/prerequisites.md

 ```

 # Verification
-You can verify the local kubernete installation by running the following commands
+You can verify the local kubernete installation by running a few kubectl commands. **kubectl** is a command-line tool that is used to interact with Kubernetes clusters.
+It is used to deploy, manage and inspect applications on the cluster.

 1. `kubectl version`
 In the output you must ensure that both _Client Version_ and _Server Version_ blocks are present and don't give any error.